section-engineering-education/engineering-education/articles/creating-a-virtual-assistant-using-python/index.md

 Paste what you copied in the terminal and click enter.
 The package will be installed.
 Once this first package is installed, we need the second package, which is:

 2. Python Text To Speech v3(Pyttsx3): this library is a text-to-speech conversion library in Python.
-It works offline and is compatible with both Python 2 and 3.
+This library works offline and it is also compatible with Python version 2 and 3.

 This package can be downloaded [here](https://pypi.org/project/pyttsx3/).
 You will copy the command found on the website and paste in the terminal just as you have done to install the first library.
 ![Python text to speech library download page](/engineering-education/creating-a-virtual-assistant-using-python/pyttsx3.png)

 Once you have successfully installed the second package, we will continue to install the third package called:

-3. Python Audio (PyAudio): this library provides Python bindings for PortAudio, the cross-platform audio I/O library.
-PyAudio allows you to quickly play and record audio on a number of devices using Python.
+3. Python Audio (PyAudio): PyAudio allows you to quickly play and record audio on a number of devices using Python.
 Download the package [here](https://pypi.org/project/PyAudio/).
 Install the package using the steps used in 1 above.
    ![Python Audio library download page](/engineering-education/creating-a-virtual-assistant-using-python/pyaudio.png)

 ### Note: